 Did you hear me when I said “it’s not your fault”.
 I want to repeat this again – none of this is your fault.
-There are drug addicts that have perfectly healthy full term babies so it is not your fault, or your body’s fault.
-There are a million reasons you can go into premature labor and bad luck is one of them.
+There are a million reasons you can have a preterm baby and bad luck is one of them.
 Treat yourself nicely and get help if like me you felt insanely guilty over something that you logically know wasn’t your fault.

 On the other end of the spectrum you may not be feeling guilty.
 You may be PISSED!
 Pissed at your doctor, pissed at the hospital, pissed at your higher power, pissed at the freaking world.
 Why did this happen to your baby!?!?!?
 Feel free to get angry – just try and channel it in the right way.
 Like try not to focus it ALL on the NICU nurses, they are good peeps and they work hard (that is not to say that you can’t complain to the Charge Nurse if it is warranted).

 Don’t feel like every mom but you is with the baby 24/7.
 They aren’t, or if they are they will pay for it later.
 Go home and get some sleep.
 As the NICU Nurses love to say “You have the most expensive babysitters in the world” – use them!
 You aren’t going to make it through this marathon if you run at full speed the whole time.
 Pace yourself.